jfodera/Weather-Music/lab5/README.md

    SCAN -> remove reds page 189

-   Prevented Cross Site Scripting

-   Prevented SQL injection

    Prevented Path traversal
-      Prevents from going to webpage 1 to 2 page 118, scanning for vunerabilitiies
+      Prevents from going to webpage 1 to 2 in URL

+      page 118, scanning for vunerabilitiies